 "So many people here have nice homes they like to show their friends,” says French chef Romuald ‘Romu’ Oudeyer, “I really wanted to start a catering company that was a little different and more about sharing an experience than serving a simple dinner.”

-Oudeyer launched his portable dining project, Romu, earlier this year.
+Oudeyer launched his portable dining project, Romu, in 2017.
 The premise is simple: Oudeyer comes to your house and cooks for as few as six friends, or as many as 30.
 This isn’t event-style catering – rather it’s the experience you’d have in a Parisian restaurant’s private dining room, at home.

 Romu offers a three-course menu or a six-course degustation that showcases Oudeyer’s classic French training and interest in Japanese cuisine and, using seasonal ingredients from sustainability-minded producers in Victoria, South Australia and Tasmania.